ColinKennedy/ways/docs/descriptors.rst

     export WAYS_DESCRIPTORS=/path/to/plugins/folder:/path/to/plugin.yml:/path/to/plugin.json:/path/to/plugin.py:/path/to/plugin/folder
     export WAYS_DESCRIPTORS=items=%2Ftmp%2Fto%2Fplugins%2Ffolder&create_using=ways.api.FolderDescriptor:items=%2Ftmp%2Fto%2Fplugin.yml&create_using=ways.api.FileDescriptor:items=%2Ftmp%2Fto%2Fplugin.json&create_using=ways.api.FileDescriptor:items=%2Ftmp%2Fto%2Fplugin.py&create_using=ways.api.FileDescriptor

-It should be pretty obvious that the former syntax is easier to read than the URL-encoding method.
+It should be pretty obvious that the first line is easier to understand than the URL-encoding method.
 But the URL-encoding method is useful for whenever you need a custom Descriptor load behavior.

 Database Descriptors
 --------------------